-\paragraph{Optimality in input-queued switches.} Here we argue the optimality of our policy for input-queued switches.
+Here we argue the optimality of our policy for input-queued switches.
 As discussed above, the scaling of tail exponent is optimal under our policy for input-queued switches.
 We would argue the optimal scaling of the average total queue size under our policy for input-queued switches.
-To that end, as argued in \citet{STZopen}, {when all input and output ports approach critical load}, the average total queue size under any policy for input-queued switch must scale at least as fast as $\sqrt{N}/(1-\rho)$, for any $n$-port switch with $N = n^2$ queues. {For completeness, we include the proof for this lower bound here.
-As in Section \ref{ssec:iq_intro}, we use double indexing. \begin{lemma} Consider a $n$-port input-queued switch, with an arrival rate vector $\blambda$.
-Suppose that the loads on all input and output ports are $\rho$, i.e., $\sum_{k=1}^n \lambda_{k,\ell} = \sum_{m} \lambda_{\ell,m} = \rho$, for all $\ell \in \{1, 2, \ldots, n\}$, where $\rho \in (0,1)$.
-Consider any policy under which the queue-size process has a well-defined limiting stationary distribution, and let this distribution be denoted by $\bpi_0$.
-Then under $\bpi_0$, we must have
+To that end, as argued in Shah, Tsitsiklis and Zhong \cite{STZopen}, when all input and output ports approach critical load, the average total queue size under any policy for input-queued switch must scale at least as fast as $\sqrt{N}/(1-\rho)$, for any $n$-port switch with $N = n^2$ queues.
+For completeness, we include the proof for this lower bound here.
+As in Section~\ref{sseciqintro}, we use double indexing. \begin{lemma} Consider an $n$-port input-queued switch, with an arrival rate vector $\bolds{\lambda}$.
+Suppose that the loads on all input and output ports are $\rho$, that is, $\sum_{k=1}^n \lambda_{k,\ell} = \sum_{m} \lambda_{\ell,m} = \rho$, for all $\ell\in\{1, 2, \ldots, n\}$, where $\rho\in(0,1)$.
+Consider any policy under which the queue-size process has a well-defined limiting stationary distribution, and let this distribution be denoted by ${\bolds{\pi}}_0$.
+Then under ${\bolds{\pi}}_0$, we must have